experientials/zishell/README.rst

-rshell
+zishell
 =========

-Remote MicroPython shell.
+Remote Ziloo shell.

-This is a simple shell which runs on the host and uses MicroPython's raw-REPL to send python snippets to the pyboard in order to get filesystem information, and to copy files to and from MicroPython's filesystem.
+This is a simple shell which runs on the host and uses MicroPython's raw-REPL to send python snippets to the Ziloo board in order to get filesystem information, and to copy files to and from MicroPython's filesystem.

-It also has the ability to invoke the regular REPL, so rshell can be used as a terminal emulator as well.
+It also has the ability to invoke the regular REPL, so zishell can be used as a terminal emulator as well.

-Note: With rshell you can disable USB Mass Storage and still copy files into and out of your pyboard.
+Note: With zishell you can disable USB Mass Storage and still copy files into and out of your pyboard.

 When using the commands, the /flash directory, and the /sdcard directory